1960 Assistant Director, New Student and Family Programs

 4. Develops and administers policies and procedures regarding the Family Association.

-5. Develops and distributes informational resources for parents and family members, including (but not limited to) the new student orientation Family Guide, regular newsletters, and other published and electronic documents.
+5. Develops and distributes informational resources for parents and family members, including (but not limited to) the Family Association website, content on social media platforms, the Bear Family Handbook, the SOAR Family calendar, and the Bear Notes e-newsletter.

 6. Disseminates timely and appropriate information to parents and family members through a variety of media, including (but not limited to) the Family Association website, social media outlets, print publications, email, and other electronic media.

-7. Collaborates with the Director of SOAR to develop and implement parent and family programmatic aspects of the SOAR program and arranges all necessary logistical components.
+7. Collaborates with the Director, New Student and Family Programs to develop and implement parent and family programmatic aspects of the SOAR program and arranges all necessary logistical components.

 8. Conducts assessment of parent and family programs and activities to monitor effectiveness and relevance, as well as identify future areas of interest or need.